powsybl/powsybl.github.io/docs/tutorials/iidm/importerPostProcessor.md

 ---
 title: How to write an import post processor
 layout: default
 ---

-`ImportPostProcessor` is an interface which can be used to modify a network model, right after it's been read by an [importer](../../iidm/importer/index.md) .
-Powsybl-core includes [some implementations](../../iidm/importer/post-processor/index.md) of this interface and allows to create new ones.
+`ImportPostProcessor` is an interface that can be used to modify a network model, right after it's been read by an [importer](../../iidm/importer).
+Powsybl provides [some implementations](../../iidm/importer/post-processor) of this interface and allows to create new ones.

 In this tutorial you will see how to write a new post processor, for increasing the loads' active power of a network by a fixed percentage:
 - through a Groovy script, using the [groovyScript](../../iidm/importer/post-processor/GroovyScriptPostProcessor.md) post processor
 - through a JavaScript script, using the [javaScript](../../iidm/importer/post-processor/JavaScriptPostProcessor.md) post processor
 - implementing a new import post processor, in a dedicated java module

-Groovy script and java module post processor, will execute also a loadflow.
+Groovy script and java module post processor, will also run a loadflow.

 # Groovy script (for the groovy script post processor)